KryptonPortugal/Krypton/Krypton/Support Krypton/Support Krypton.md

 #### Monetary Contribution:
 You can contribute through *PayPal* or even *Ethereum* (ETH).
-The content in Krypton is open because Krypton lets people decide how much value do they percieve from Krypton, if you felt value from it you can contribute via the following ways.
+The content in Krypton is open because Krypton lets people decide how much value do they perceive from Krypton, if you felt value from it you can contribute via the following ways.

 #### Cryptocurrency
 If you want to contribute *Ethereum* (ETH) use this address: